-- Annual Multicultural Film Festival (Schools), which invites school students from Prep to Year 12 to produce a short film, individually or in a group, that explores and celebrates cultural diversity and multiculturalism.
+- Annual Multicultural Film Festival, which invites school students from Prep to Year 12 to produce a short film, individually or in a group, that explores and celebrates cultural diversity and multiculturalism.
 Visit the website for more information.
-A teacher resource kit is also available to support schools to participate.
-The school's component is part of a broader Film Festival open to all Victorians. - Annual Multicultural Awards for excellence showcasing Victorian individuals and groups who excel in building or supporting inclusive multicultural communities throughout the state.
+A teacher resource kit is also available to support schools to participate. - Annual Multicultural Awards for Excellence showcasing Victorian individuals and groups who excel in building or supporting inclusive multicultural communities throughout the state.
 Visit the website to nominate outstanding people or groups in your community or to be inspired by past winners.
 Nominations open in June-July each year.